kennethsolomon/ccdi-career-guidance-landing-page/README.md

-# CCDI - Student Landing Page
+# CCDI - Student Landing Page for Announcement and Information about the School